-As a confidential, independent, and impartial third-party, the Ombuds supports PhD Students and Postdocs in a number of ways, depending on your preferences and what’s appropriate in a given situation.
+As a confidential, independent, and impartial third-party, the Ombuds supports Doctoral and Postdoctoral students, fellows and programs in a number of ways, depending on the preferences of the person visiting the Ombuds Office (“visitor”) and what’s appropriate in a given situation.

 The Ombuds can listen to your concerns and ask clarifying questions to help you organize your thoughts, identify and classify the issues you are looking to address and articulate what you would like to see happen.

 After getting a sense of your concerns, the Ombuds can talk through some of the potential options for addressing them.
 The Ombuds can help you think about what may be the pros and cons of different approaches and can help you fully think through t he potential outcomes of each option to support you in your decision-making.

 The Ombuds can help you think through how you wish to move forward in addressing a concern you have raised.
 Maybe you aren’t sure how to have a difficult conversation with a peer or with a mentor.
 The ombuds has experience coaching visitors on how to approach difficult conversations in ways that are clear, effective, and most likely to be heard.

 Sometimes there’s a need for an impartial person to confidentially gather more information than may be easily accessible to a doctoral student or postdoc.
 The Ombuds, without breaching confidentiality, can often source this type of information to aid visitors in determining their next steps.

 The Ombuds can support doctoral students, postdocs, faculty and staff by helping to explain relevant policies and procedures and how they might apply to a given situation.

 The Ombuds can serve as a liaison for visitors to get connected to appropriate university or external resources that might be helpful to them as they work to address a concern about their life, work, or study at Johns Hopkins.